I am a Nigerian native who loves sharing traditional and nontraditional recipes with everyone!

-Plantains are a kind of banana that is becoming very popular among Africans, Asians, Mexican, and those of Spanish descent.
+Plantains are a kind of banana that is becoming very popular among Africans, Asians, Mexicans, and those of Spanish descent.
 Unlike the soft, sweet bananas that most are familiar with, plantains are generally used for cooking.

 They can be boiled, baked in the oven, roasted on the grill, or fried in oil.
 And they are usually served alongside the main meal as a side dish but are sometimes used as the main meal itself.
 They are the main ingredient in plantain chips, which can usually be found in snack-size bags at most grocery stores.

 Today, I'm going to show you how to make your very own homemade plantain chips with no additives and no preservatives.
-These are a very healthy alternative to the store-bought chips.
+These are a very healthy alternative to store-bought chips.

 Cooking Time for Baked Plantain Chips

 Ingredients for Baked Plantain Chips

-- 2 (medium to large) plantain (green or ripe), sliced round or diagonal
+- 2 (medium-to-large) plantains (green or ripe), sliced round or diagonal

 - Dash pepper (crushed or powder), optional